twilio/twilio-verify-for-react-native/README.md

   - Enter the Verify Service Sid you created above, you can find it [here](https://www.twilio.com/console/verify/services)
   - Deploy the application
   - Press `Go to live application`
-  - You will see your app's start page, copy the url and replace `index.html` with `access-token`.(e.g. https://verify-push-backend-xxxxx.twil.io/access-token).
+  - You will see your backend's start page, copy the url and replace `index.html` with `access-token`.(e.g. https://verify-push-backend-xxxxx.twil.io/access-token).
 This will be your `Access Token generation URL`

 ## Using the sample app